Reference

 Detail explanation of the pyproject.toml with setuptools can be found here.

-Once you’ve crafted an appropriate toml file, you can build your package by executing pip install -e .
+Once you have your toml file ready, you can install your package by running pip install -e .

 Alternative Build Tools